-A gazillion years ago I won a hamper of goodies from Foods You Can who supported me with my journey when I first learned I was intolerant to certain foods and I made these Fruit and Nut Chocolate Truffles with some of the ingredients.
+I made these Fruit and Nut Chocolate Truffles a while ago with some ingredients I needed to use up, the sell by dates were close or had gone over and frankly I needed more room in the kitchen cupboards for more exciting new ingredients I wanted to try out.
 I’ve made these several times since but have only just gotten around to blogging about it now (hangs head in shame) Life kind of got in the way and I won’t say things are better now because I have a nasty way of jinxing things if I do that … but they are!
 But I didn’t say that … DOH!

 Anyhoo, these Fruit and Nut Chocolate Truffles are once again quick and simple to make, my favourite recipes always are.
 YES!
 I’m a lazy baker, there, I said it.
 To be fair this attitude is born out of the fact I often have to dump and run to the aid of Lewis or Bethany or, of late it’s also been other family members, so quick and easy suit me just fine thank you very much.